 The cost of the average funeral has dramatically increased in the last 25 years.
-However it’s an expense that we can’t avoid.
-Being prepared and understanding the costs involved can help the process of planning for a funeral a little bit easier.
+However, it’s an expense that we can’t avoid.
+Being prepared and understanding the costs involved can help the process of planning for a funeral a little bit easier and help people decide whether getting a burial insurance policy is the right choice to support their loved ones.

 According to the National Funeral Directors Association, the average funeral cost is around $6,500.
 This does not include the burial fees, including plot and headstone.